The guide to houses, workshops, studios and galleries

-Fine art, ceramics, watercolours, print, etchings, wood-carving, metalwork, sculpture, computer art, embroidery, silver and stone jewellery, textiles, glass work, stone-carving, cards, prints, good conversation and a lot of cupcakes will be on offer over the next four weekends.
+Fine art, ceramics, watercolours, print, etchings, wood-carving, metalwork, sculpture, computer art, embroidery, silver and stone jewellery, textiles, glass work, stone-carving, cards, prints, good conversation and a lot of cakes will be on offer over the next four weekends.
 You’ll find unique gifts, jewellery, original artwork and home adornments everywhere you look.
-Some of the houses may take credit cards, but it’s best to have a good supply of cash – and unearth the cheque book and card if you still have them.
+Some of the houses may take credit cards, but it’s best to have a good supply of cash.
 If you require wheelchair access etc, it’s best to contact in advance to check, as Brighton is built on hills and incorporates a lot of steps.

 Now, the idea of strangers walking into your home does take some getting used to.
 I tried to explain it to a European visitor to the UK, whose bemused response was ‘in my country, people come in your house, they steal your shoes…’ and imagine what a New Yorker must make of the concept?

 So what’s the appeal of the Open House?
 If you love art and houses [and Brighton has some gems], you’ll enjoy the chance to meet the artists in their own homes, admire the ubiquitous stripped floorboards, fireplaces and sash windows, and get some ideas.
 The British are renowned for our love of visiting stately homes open to the public, and the Artists Open Houses give us the opportunity to enjoy a buffet of stately homes in miniature.